La Vie sexuelle des Belges 1950–1978

-La Vie sexuelle des Belges 1950–78 is a 1994 Belgian comedy film and satire on Belgian provincialism that proved a major cinematic success in Belgium.
+La Vie sexuelle des Belges 1950–78 (The Sexual Life of the Belgians) is a 1994 Belgian comedy film and satire on Belgian provincialism that proved a major cinematic success in Belgium.
 It was the first film by now-famed Flemish provocateur and director Jan Bucquoy.
 The film is an adaptation of Bucquoy's comic strip La Vie Sexuelle Avec Mes Femmes and has many autobiographical elements, following his youth in the 1940s, 1950s until the late 1960s.

 Plot

-The film tells an autobiographical tale of a clueless young bumpkin, Jan, trying far from successfully to keep up with times failing equally at being a 1960s free-love youth or political activist and finally sinking into a mundane life.
+The film tells an autobiographical tale of a clueless young bumpkin, Jan, trying unsuccessfully trying to keep up with the times and failing to be a 1960s free-love youth or political activist, before finally sinking into a mundane life.

 Reception

 The film received the André Cavens Award for Best Film by the Belgian Film Critics Association (UCC).